kimci86/bkcrack/example/tutorial.md

 # Recovering the original files

-Once we have the keys, we can decipher the files.
+Once we have the keys, we can recover the original files.

+## Choose a new password

 We assume that the same keys were used for all the files in the zip file.
+We can create a new encrypted archive based on `secret.zip`, but with a new password, `easy` in this example.

+    $ ../bkcrack -C secrets.zip -k c4038591 d5ff449d d3b0c696 -U secrets_with_new_password.zip easy

+Then, any zip file utility can extract the created archive.
+You will just have to type the chosen password when prompted.

+## Or decipher files

+Alternatively, we can decipher files one by one.

     $ ../bkcrack -C secrets.zip -c spiral.svg -k c4038591 d5ff449d d3b0c696 -d spiral_deciphered.svg